justinjohansen584/WitherBlight/README.md

 - Gameplay Ability System or GAS
 - Chaos and FieldSystem
 - CommonUI

-The project is still currently in active development.
-The current source control used is Diversion because of its simplicity and stability for a solo developer in UE5.
+The current source control being used is Diversion because of its simplicity and stability for a solo developer in UE5.
+The project is still currently in active development and has many WIP files and methods.